EmbeddedOS/patterns-in-c-cpp/doc/embedded_C_programming_design_patterns.md

   - negative number that follow errno.
 - 3. Why is it not a good idea to forward a return status from function you have called and return it without changes?
   - No one want to handle them?
+  - Make the error code non-constant.
 - 4. When should you return a positive status code?
   - number of affected items.

+## V. Concurrency Pattern

+### 11. Concurrency Pattern

+- The pattern we do when we want to control what each CPU do next.

+### 11.1.
+Defining characteristics

+- **Scheduler**: this is the code that has a higher level view over what the CPU is doing and is able to direct the CPU to run any other portion of the software.
+- **Hardware Support**: The scheduler almost always relies on hardware timers to drive it.
+The hardware is a very important aspect in concurrency which must be taken into account since at the core it is always the hardware that makes scheduling possible.
+- **Synchronization**: This consists of software constructs that can be used in the application to control what the scheduler will do next.
+These consist of spinlock, semaphores, mutexes, condition variables and other higher level concepts.

+### 11.2.
+Use Cases

+- **Parking CPU while waiting for IO**: If our calculation requires an IO value that is not available yet (availability can be signalled using an electrical signal).
+In such a scenario it is a good idea to load the CPU with a different state and let other calculations happen while we are waiting.

+- **Concurrent hardware operations**: Each peripheral on a SoC is an independent hardware unit driven by a shared clock.
+This hardware unit can do things independently of other hardware units.
+However, to make use of this functionality we need a way to jump between multiple code paths that execute operations in sequence on each piece of hardware.
+We need concurrency in order to do this.

+- **Multiple CPU cores**: We need concurrency in software when we have multiple cores that can access the same peripherals (or memory) and we need ways to synchronize this access in software.

+- **Real-time timing constraints**: We need our software to respond to events very quickly and we want to be able to start complex chains of software events when a hardware occurs.
+We need concurrency in order to switch contexts quickly in response to hardware events without the need of running some code to completion.

+### 11.3.
+Benefits